SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 Edit this file to fill in values for the missing settings, especially GITHUB_USERNAME and GITHUB_PASSWORD.
-You will need to use a `Personal Access Token` instead of a password if you have 2-factor auth setup.
+You will need to use a `Personal Access Token` instead of a password if you have 2-factor authentication set up.

 Now run ``workon metaci`` to set those environment variables.